crabshank/Cheat-engine-tools/readme.md

 ## extended_functions.lua

-This file contains functions that expand upon existing ones:
+This file contains functions that expand upon existing ones and ports from other code:

 * **enumModuleSymbols()**